rayhanrashed/rayhanrashed.github.io/index.md

 layout: home
 ---

-## I'm applying for PhD positions this year!
+## I'm applying for research positions this year!
+Please let me know of suitable opportunities.

 I'm a fourth year undergrad in [Computer Science][cs] at [Bangladesh University of Engineering & Technology][buet] advised by [A.B.M.
 Alim Al Islam][razi].
 I am also a research associate to [Syed Ishtiaque Ahmed][ishtiaque] at [University of Toronto][toronto].
 In my research I employ my designing, prototyping, and coding skills to **iteratively design and build** effective [technology for **communities at margins**][dakter_bari].
 I also employ my training on mixed method to understand the (often unintended) ways end-users [contextually interact with technological interventions][uber] and [second-hand][second]/broken devices.